 The Listing brokerage holds onto the deposit in trust.
 Sometimes it is in an interest bearing bank account.
 However, it’s highly unlikely it’s going to earn any interest based on the clauses in a Purchase and Sale Agreement.

 At closing, the deposit is credited to the Buyer’s closing and forms part of the purchase price (subject to your lawyers Statement of Adjustments).
-It does not cover anything else such as condo fees or property tax
+It does not cover anything else such as condo fees or property tax.

 If I change my mind, could I just not submit a deposit and get out of the purchase?